MSLNZ/GTC/docs/install.rst

    pip install gtc

-This is the recommended way to install the package.
+This obtains the most recent stable release of **GTC** and is the recommended way to install the package.

 From the Source Code
 --------------------